 What is one misconception about your position you think people in your church may have?

-If you could give one piece of advise to young leaders from what you’ve learned by experience, what would it be?
+If you could give one piece of advice to young leaders, from what you’ve learned by experience, what would it be?